 It ends with Usagi discovering her powers and using them as Sailor Moon to save the women.
 This is accomplished with the help of Luna, the talking cat she ran into earlier, and a mysterious cape-and-mask-wearing stranger who calls himself Tuxedo Mask.

 Unbeknownst to Usagi, she actually bumped into this boy earlier on the sidewalk, and made the OBVIOUS LOVE INTEREST FACE:

 So you know, this sets the stage for what's going to happen in the next episodes, which bring out one new Sailor Scout per episode, with a general pattern of:

-What bummed me out before as well as now was that Naru is never a Sailor Scout, although she does show up in a minimal role in later episodes as sometimes being important to the plot.
-In these episodes, however, it feels almost like she gets dropped like a hot rock as soon as Usagi starts hanging out with her new Sailor Scout friends.
+What bummed me out before, as well as now, was that Naru is never a Sailor Scout.
+Although in the original anime, she does show up in a minimal role in later episodes, in Sailor Moon Crystal it feels like she gets dropped like a hot rock as soon as Usagi starts hanging out with her new Sailor Scout friends.

 However, in this episode, it's pretty cool to see the new incarnation of Sailor Moon use her signature attack, Moon Tiara Boomerang, to beat the bad guys for the first time.